RustyKnight/AsyncHttpEngineKit/README.md

 # AsyncHttpEngineKit

-A light wrapper for common http API functionality, backed by Swing Concurrency (ie sync)
+A light wrapper for common http API functionality, backed by SWift Concurrency (ie sync)

-Because I'm tired of new "tech leads" coming in and deciding that whet ever underlying http workflow we had previously implemented is "no longer acceptable" 🙄
+The intention is to provide an agnostice workflow de-coupled from the underlying implementation.
+This then allows the underlying implementation to be changed without adversly effecting the remaining code.